vulcan-estudios/vulcanval/doc/js-intro.md

 # [VulcanVal](http://vulcan-estudios.github.io/vulcanval)

-> Vulcan Validator, validate data forms in client and server sides seamlessly.
+> Vulcan Validator, validate HTML form data universally seamlessly.

-A package to validate data objects (possibly extracted from HTML forms) in client and server sides and a customizable jQuery plugin to validate them in realtime.
+A package to validate maps of data extracted from HTML forms in the client and server sides and a customizable jQuery plugin to validate forms as you type with ease.

 This is the JavaScript API documentation.
 Here you will find information in detail about the use of the VulcanVal package for global use, client and server side, and the jQuery plugin to validate HTML forms in realtime.